 This is the type of insulation you need to be the wariest of.
 This is because it can catch on fire incredibly easily.
 Again, this is something that you will want to talk to a professional about to ensure that it is handled correctly.

 It also ensures that they can track down somewhere to dispose of it.
 You don’t need to worry.

 No. We do not think there is a single city or town that will allow this.
 This is because the insulation is classed as industrial waste.

-You will either have to take it to the dump yourself or find a recycling center.
+You must take it to the dump or find a recycling center.
 As we said before, if you do not do that, then you will have fines coming your way.

-Insulation can be recycled, and often reused on your property.
-It is not something that is easy to recycle by any stretch of the imagination.
+Insulation can be recycled and often reused on your property.
+It is not easy to recycle by any stretch of the imagination.

 However, it can be done.
 All you need to do is ensure that you have a professional team of installers working on your insulation.
 Chances are that you wouldn’t be able to dispose of it yourself.
 There aren’t enough recycling plants around for that.